pweids/237UnitProject/README.md

 <emp>This is our Unit Project for 237.
-Notes and implementation strategy will be here.</emp>
+Notes and implementation strategy are here.</emp>
+<emp>For usage, you will have to upload an XML file from your iTunes library.
+A sample XML file is provided as Library.xml</emp>

 <h1>Application Logic</h1>